 Learning new things takes time.
 Set aside an hour a day (when possible) to learn your new language.
 I like to separate my week using audio lessons, telenovelas and ‘written’ days where I write down my most important new pieces of information.

-Teachers give students homework to remind us of previous lessons and to push us to dedicate our own ‘free time’ to learning.’
+Teachers give students homework to remind us of previous lessons and to push us to dedicate our own ‘free time’ to learning a language.’

 Write things down